A version of this Voter Vital was first published in October of 2019. It was updated in July of 2020 to reflect changes due to the COVID-19 pandemic.

-Despite a reasonably strong economy, the federal deficit is large by historical standards and projected to rise unless Congress makes changes to tax and spending policies.
-Big deficits mean a growing federal debt—the total the government owes—which is already at its largest point since World War II.
-Extraordinarily low interest rates allow the U.S. to shoulder a heavier debt burden, but the debt is on an unsustainable course and its size may limit the government’s ability or willingness to fight the next recession with tax cuts or spending increases.
+Even before the pandemic, the federal deficit was large by historical standards and projected to rise.
+The sharp recession and the spending increases that Congress and the president approved in response has made the deficit even bigger.
+Big deficits mean a growing federal debt—the total the government owes—already at its highest point since World War II.
+Extraordinarily low interest rates allow the U.S. to shoulder a heavier debt burden, but the debt is on an unsustainable course and its size may limit the government’s ability or willingness to continue to fight the economic ill effects of the pandemic or future economic downturns.

 - The federal debt, measured against the size of the economy, is larger than at any time since the end of World War II and is rising.